-The system for relative 3D survey of this bridge using conventional survey equipment will be installed prior to the commencement of Longwall 301.
+The system for relative 3D survey of this bridge using conventional survey equipment was installed prior to the commencement of Longwall 301.

-The proposed locations of the bridge monitoring points (targets) are illustrated in Figure 18.
+The locations of the bridge monitoring points (targets) are illustrated in Figure 18.

 Figure 18: Cawley Road Overbridge - Survey Monitoring Points